allhandsactive/site-test/reservations.md

 ## How to Use The Space

-All Hands Active is currently open to members by reservation only as required by law during the pandemic.
+All Hands Active is currently open to members by reservation only during the pandemic.
 Non-members may contact <info@allhandsactive.org> to schedule a visit.

 The calendar below shows the availability of the space.
 Please check your time and then use the form to make a reservation.